rintaun/unifi-port-forward/README.md

 ## Core Features
 - Real-time monitoring of kubernetes LoadBalancer services, automatically configuring corresponding port forward rules on a UniFi router.
 - Pre-created rules not maintained by this controller **stays untouched** (as long as there are no conflicts).
 Only manages services with valid annotations.
-- Support for multiple rules per service
+- Support for multiple rules per service or gateway
 - Periodic reconciliation for state drift detection
 - Publishes kubernetes events for improved observability
 - Can create port forwards using CRDs for services that are managed outside of kubernetes